President’s Challenge – It’s a Bug's Life (maximum size 1m x 1m)

 All entries must have been completed since January 2018.

 Quilts must have

-Label on the lower back (RHS when viewed from back) with the quilter’s name and quilt title with a piece of fabric pinned over the top of the label to cover label during judging.
+Label on the lower back (Left hand side when viewed from back) with the quilter’s name and quilt title with a piece of fabric pinned over the top of the label to cover label during judging.

 The exhibition committee and judges reserve the right to change the category in which any item is entered if it is deemed necessary.

 The exhibition committee reserves the right to not hang any quilt.

 We want your quilts to look their best, so the maximum size limit will be strictly enforced.
 Any quilt that is over the maximum size limit of 2.4m will not be hung.

 Insurance is the responsibility of the quilt owner.

 Every submitter is to rank their entries in order of preference for hanging.
 If exhibition space is limited lower ranked items may not be hung (last resort only).

 President’s Challenge – It’s a Bug's Life - Make a fabric item that reflects the theme “It’s a Bug's Life”.
 The item can be 3D but must be able to be hung for display.
 It can be made by more than one person.
 All makers must be named on the entry form.
 You can create an original design or use a pattern designed by someone else.
 If the design is not original, you must acknowledge the designer on the entry form.
 Quilting can be done by hand or machine.